 An extension of using a formula to weight rather than a value is through business rules that aggregate the various indicators.
 Generally indicators are aggregated by multiplying the indicator by the weight and summing the multiplied indicators (if indicators are equally weighted, one could sum the indicators and divide by the number of indicators).
-Options include weighting and adding the ELP Indicator into the other accountability indicators, or adding the ELP Indicator into growth and then weighting the growth indicator as a whole; these two options compare a method that is not sensitive to the proportion of ELs in a school to one that is sensitive to the proportion of ELs in a school to one that is sensitive to the proportion of ELs in a school to ELP Indicator is in line with a state's Theory of Action because the overall result and weight of the ELP Indicator is in line with the representation of ELs in a school.
+Options include weighting and adding the ELP Indicator into the other accountability indicators, or adding the ELP Indicator into growth and then weighting the growth indicator as a whole; these two options compare a method that is not sensitive to the proportion of ELs in a school to one that is sensitive to the proportion of ELs in a school to may be in line with a state's Theory of Action because the overall result and weight of the ELP Indicator is in line with the representation of ELs in a school.